GravitalDigital/welcome/README.md

-# @GoGravital

-Inspire your team with gauges that win races.
+# Inspire your team with gauges that win races.

 Turbo boost your growth using Active Analytics Loops.

 We help digital marketing & developer teams create awesome customer experiences.

 >>>Analytics Process Setup Service